 DIY just not for you?

 Whether you’re traveling, don’t have time, or simply don’t want to make your own laundry detergent, there are still high-quality natural detergents available for you to purchase!
 Personally, we prefer to use Dr. Bronner’s Sal Suds.
 Just add 2-3 tablespoons of it to your wash and hit start (if you’re using a HE machine, be sure to cut that amount in half)!

 There are other all-natural options available as well but be sure to do your research and read the ingredients!
-Most common detergents have sulfates, phosphates, toxic fragrances and much more within, which you definitely don’t want on your skin!
-Learn more about the toxic chemicals found in laundry detergents here.
+Most common detergents have sulfates, phosphates, toxic fragrances, and much more within, which you definitely don’t want on your skin!

 So, no matter if you have time to make your own or not, there are plenty of options out there to keep you and your home toxic chemical free!

 Interested in trying out some other all-natural lifestyle products?
 Check out our shop where we are proud to offer all organic, sustainably-produced alternative solutions for your home, garden, or personal care routine.